HiteshSharma-github/Auto-Colouration/README.md

 * Note: all the images would convert into L channel to colorize in [test_fusion.py's L51](test_fusion.py#L51)

-## Training the Model
-Please follow this [tutorial](README_TRAIN.md) to train the colorization model.

 ## Acknowledgments
-Our code borrows heavily from the amazing [colorization-pytorch](https://github.com/richzhang/colorization-pytorch) repository.
+My code borrows heavily from the amazing [colorization-pytorch](https://github.com/richzhang/colorization-pytorch) repository.